 A special sense of being attuned and restored has stayed with me—even as I type this at my computer.

-An unseasonably warm day here in Colorado yesterday prompted my husband and me to go out birding.
+An unseasonably warm winter day (here in Colorado) yesterday prompted my husband and me to go out birding.
 We took our nature-loving granddaughter with us.
 We drove toward the mountains west of us, into a little canyon formed by a ridge along which a small creek flows, where an American Woodcock has been spotted (a common bird in some states but rare in Colorado).

 Our granddaughter suddenly exclaimed, “There’s a rainbow cloud.
 I love rainbow clouds.”

 I looked out the car window, and sure enough, all the colors of the rainbow were displayed in this cloud against a blue sky.
 I’ve never seen such a cloud in my life.
 Sometimes at dusk the Colorado sky is rimmed all around with clouds glowing orange and pink.
 This was about 2:45 p.m., though—not even close to sunset.
 The day was sunny, warm (for February), and dry.
 Yet this one, lone cloud contained a rainbow.
 We quickly and excitedly took pictures with our phones.